Namingha Institute

 Dan Namingha at Niman Gallery.

-He has had one-man exhibitions at museums such as The Fogg Art Museum in Boston, MA, The Reading Public Museum in PA.
-The Palm Desert Museum, Palm Springs, CA. The Carnegie Mellon plus numerous others.
-His works are in numerous collections such as the Denver Art Museum, New Orleans Museum of Art, The British Royal Collection, NASA Art Collections, Sundance Institute, and numerous US embassies.
+Dan Namingha is an internationally known artist whose works are in significant and private collections throughout the world.
+He has been painting and sculpting professionally for close to 50 years.
+He is from the Tewa-Hopi tribe.
+He attended the Institute of American Indian Arts, University of Kansas and the American Academy of Art in Chicago.
+Dan has had one-man exhibitions at museums such as The Fogg Art Museum in Boston, Massachusetts.; the Reading Public Museum in Pennsylvania; Palm Desert Museum in Palm Springs, California; The Carnegie Mellon, and others.
+His works are in numerous collections such as the Denver Art Museum, New Orleans Museum of Art, The British Royal Collection, NASA Art Collections, Sundance Institute, and several U.S. embassies.
 In 1983-1986 he had an exhibition that was sponsored by the United States Information Agency that traveled throughout Europe.

+Arlo Namingha, son of Dan Namingha, has been showcasing his art professionally for over 20 years.
+He is Tewa and Hopi from Ohkay Owingeh Pueblo, New Mexico and Polacca, Arizona.
 Arlo has studied in the fine arts with a focus on architecture and business.
-Arlo comes from a long line of artisans in his family.
+He comes from a long line of artisans in his family.
 His great, great, great grandmother is Nampeyo, whom is recognized for reviving the traditional styles of Hopi pottery making.
-Arlo’s work has been showcased in many exhibitions across the world including Santa Fe, New York, Monaco, and Japan.
-His work also resides in several permanent museum collections as well as several international U.S. Embassies.
+Arlo’s work has been showcased in many exhibitions across the world, including in Santa Fe, New York, Monaco, and Japan.
+His work also resides in several permanent museum collections as well as several international U.S. embassies.

 Read press coverage on the 2019 Namingha Institute